-An attorney on List 2 will represent indigent persons accused of felonies from classes E through I and felony probation violations in the District and Superior Courts.
-An attorney on List 2 will also be appointed to represent existing clients on new or pending misdemeanor charges, including, if necessary, trial de novo if the client exercises his or her right to a jury trial.
-An attorney on List 2 who does not have the required jury trial experience described below must have previously served as second chair on a jury trial or have a second chair, if reasonably available, appointed by the Court to assist with the attorney's first trial.
+An attorney on List 2 will represent indigent persons accused of felonies from classes H through I in the District and Superior courts.
+An attorney on List 2 will also be appointed to represent existing indigent clients on new or pending misdemeanor charges, including, if necessary, trial de novo if the client exercises his or her right to a jury trial.

-Requirements: To qualify for List 2, an applicant attorney must have been licensed to practice law for at least two (2) years and must demonstrate that he or she has the required legal knowledge and skill necessary for the representation in felony cases and will apply that knowledge and skill with appropriate thoroughness and preparation.
+Requirements: To qualify for List 2, an applicant attorney must have been licensed to practice law for at least two (2) years and must demonstrate that he or she has the required legal knowledge and skill necessary to represent defendants in felony cases and will apply that knowledge and skill with appropriate thoroughness and preparation.
 The applicant must also demonstrate that he or she is competent to try a superior court case before a jury and otherwise has the ability to handle felony cases in superior court.
-The applicant must certify that he or she has tried as lead or co-counsel at least two (2) jury trials to verdict.
-As an alternative to jury trial experience, the applicant may show completion at least twelve (12) hours of continuing legal education in the area of criminal jury trials.
+The requirement that an applicant have been licensed for at least two (2) years may be waived upon the participation by the applicant in at least two (2) jury trials, from jury selection through deliberation, as either first or second chair.

-List 3: Class A - F Felonies
+List 3: Felonies E - G